shaleen/SIGMOD17Reproducibility/README.md

 ```
 * Navigate to the SIGMOD17Reproducibility directory in terminal.
 * Activate the environment by using the command `source activate sigmodduplicate`.
-* Install mysql-python using the command `conda install mysql-python`.
+* Install mysql-python using the command `pip install mysql-python`.
 * Update constants/db.py file with the username and password for the database.
 Set up is now complete.